Mike Makowsky

 Mike Makowsky (born May 9, 1991) is an American screenwriter and producer.
-He wrote the true crime dramedy film Bad Education, which premiered on HBO in 2020.
-He has also written the films Take Me and I Think We're Alone Now.
+He is the creator of the Netflix limited series Death by Lightning, which chronicles the assassination of President James Garfield.
+He also wrote and produced the HBO true crime dramedy film Bad Education, for which he received a Primetime Emmy Award in 2020.

 Early life and career

 Makowsky was born in Bayside, New York, and raised in the Long Island suburb of Roslyn.
 In 2004, while he was in the seventh grade at the Roslyn Union Free School District, school superintendent Dr. Frank Tassone and various administrative colleagues were arrested in what would become the largest public school embezzlement in American history.

-Makowsky graduated from Roslyn High School and Brown University, then moved to Los Angeles to pursue a career as screenwriter.
-His first feature film credit was the independent dark comedy Take Me, which was produced by the Duplass brothers and distributed by Netflix.
-He then wrote and produced his second film, I Think We're Alone Now, which was helmed by Reed Morano and starred Peter Dinklage and Elle Fanning.
-The film screened at Sundance Film Festival in 2018.
+Makowsky attended Roslyn High School and Brown University.
+His first feature film as screenwriter was the independent dark comedy Take Me, produced by the Duplass brothers and distributed by Netflix.
+His second film, I Think We're Alone Now, starring Peter Dinklage and Elle Fanning, premiered in competition at Sundance Film Festival in 2018.

-In 2016, Makowsky returned to his hometown to research the events of the Roslyn school scandal.
-Makowsky noted that he "outlined the majority of the script out of my high school cafeteria.”
+In 2016, Makowsky returned to his hometown to research the events of the Roslyn school scandal, noting that he "outlined the majority of the script out of my high school cafeteria.”
 The resulting film, Bad Education, starred Hugh Jackman as former Roslyn superintendent Frank Tassone, as well as Allison Janney and Ray Romano.
-It premiered at the 2019 Toronto International Film Festival, where it was acquired by HBO Films for a sum close to $20 million.
-The film went on to win the Primetime Emmy Award for Outstanding Television Movie in 2020, with Makowsky honored as part of the creative team.
+It premiered at the 2019 Toronto International Film Festival, where HBO Films acquired it for a sum close to $20 million.
+The film won the Primetime Emmy Award for Outstanding Television Movie in 2020.

 Both I Think We're Alone Now and Bad Education were featured on the Black List, an annual survey of popular industry scripts, in 2016.
 In 2019, Makowsky was recognized as one of Forbes' 30 Under 30 in the Hollywood & Entertainment category.

-He is the creator of Death by Lightning, a four-part miniseries about the presidency and assassination of U.S. president James A. Garfield, released on November 6, 2025.
+Makowsky most recently created Death by Lightning, a four-part miniseries about the assassination of President James Garfield, featuring Michael Shannon, Matthew Macfadyen, Nick Offerman and Betty Gilpin.
+The series premiered on Netflix on November 6, 2025 and received widespread acclaim.